martpie/museeks/README.md

 ### Contribute

 - fork and clone
-- `bower install && npm install && gulp`
+- You will need `bower` and `webpack` installed globally
-Gulp will watch for .jsx and .scss files changes.
+- `bower install && npm install && npm run dev` Webpack will watch for JSX and SASS changes.

 Please respect a few rules:
 - Make the code readable and comment if needed